www.scantips.com

 After this concept is realized, then see Another Calculator for a more elaborate working tool (about the image you will need).
 But actually, that is overkill too (still trying to show the concept), since once the concept is understood, then most photo editor resize boxes alone ought to be fully sufficient for preparing for printing (for that, see next page, crop to shape, then resample to size).

-Cropping for Print Shape
+Cropping for Media Shape

-Existing image Shape: x pixels
+Image Shape: x pixels

-Paper Shape:
+Media Shape:

-"Other" Shape: x inches or mm or cm
+Other Shape: x inches, mm or cm

 Here, this is only about SHAPE, Not SIZE.